 Cobbler Topping

-Flour: I used freshly-milled einkorn, but you could also use all-purpose or whole wheat.
+Flour: I use all purpose flour, but you could also use freshly-milled einkorn or whole wheat.

-Coconut oil: you could also use avocado oil.
+Coconut oil: You could also use avocado oil or melted butter.

 Honey: I love buying local honey in bulk.
 You can get the best quality and best price.